 This means that insurance companies are free to increase your premium rates, deny your initial application, or limit what is available to you because of your disability ((2)).

-This might make it difficult for you to find a suitable policy on your own, and it’s recommended to seek the help of a professional insurance consultant agency such as Policy Solver.
+This might make it difficult for you to find a suitable insurance coverage policy on your own, and it’s recommended to seek the help of a professional insurance consultant agency such as Policy Solver.

 Can I Buy Long-Term Care Insurance for Someone Else?